Representing Victims Injured or Killed by Explosions in the Home

 Call Our Experienced Personal Injury Lawyers for a Free Consultation

 When you are injured or a loved one is killed in a home explosion, we will help you obtain compensation for your losses and hold the negligent party responsible.
-As the oldest plaintiffs personal injury law firm in Texas, we have spent almost 70 years getting results for our clients.
+As the oldest plaintiffs personal injury law firm in Texas, we have spent 70 years getting results for our clients.
 For a free consultation, call 713-396-3964 (toll free 800-594-4884) or e-mail our Houston office.
 Se habla español.